 Given those milestones, it is not surprising at all that 1995 extends a long reach.

 Take the O.J.
 Simpson case, for just one example.
 Not only does the 1995 “Trial of the Century” command popular interest, it remains a standard against which other sensational murder cases have been measured — and inevitably have been found wanting.
 No murder trial in the United States since 1995 has matched the Simpson saga for duration, infamy, and unrelenting media attention.

 Monica Lewinsky is another example: The former intern is now in her forties and she still compels fascination.
 She makes it back in the news from time to time.
-In May 2014, she wrote an essay for Vanity Fair saying that she said she “deeply regret[s] what happened between me and President Clinton. . . .
+A few years ago, she wrote an essay for Vanity Fair saying that she said she “deeply regret[s] what happened between me and President Clinton. . . .
 At the time—at least from my point of view—it was an authentic connection, with emotional intimacy, frequent visits, plans made, phone calls and gifts exchanged.
 In my early 20s, I was too young to understand the real-life consequences, and too young to see that I would be sacrificed for political expediency.”

 That essay was a finalist for a National Magazine Award.
 It didn’t win.
 But it signaled her reemergence in public life, and signaled that it will be a long time before the Clinton-Lewinsky scandal is forgotten.

 Also, a broader point made in the book about 1995 is that “time has come for a searching reappraisal of the 1990s … to confront and flatten the caricatures so often associated with the decade.
 The 1990s may still seem recent, but ample time has passed to allow the decade to be examined critically and with detachment.”

 There’s good reason for a reappraisal: The 1990s have sometimes been called a “holiday from history,” which is as misleading as it is superficial.

 The 1990s were a searching time, rich in promise, in portent, and in disappointment.
 Squarely in the midstream of the decade was its most decisive year.